Radiography Degree Concentration

 - Radiology technologist

-The Department of Diagnostic and Therapeutic Sciences has determined that the required classes and educational activities of this academic program will qualify a graduate of this program to take the exam for a state license (or certificate) in Georgia or any other state or territory.
+The Department of Diagnostic and Therapeutic Sciences has determined that the required classes and educational activities of this academic program will qualify a graduate of this program to take the exam to obtain Registered Radiography, RT(R) credentials.
 For required disclosures on whether this program satisfies the license requirements of all states and territories for a Registered Radiographer license or certificate, click https://www.asrt.org/main/standards-and-regulations/legislation-regulations-and-advocacy/individual-state-licensure to check the requirements of your state or territory.

 Program Goals and Outcomes